Kathy, from Huntington Beach, California, writes in about elder abuse concerns.

 There are many things you must consider.
 What are your friend’s immediate needs, and what are her long-term needs?

 Does she have any other family members that could advocate for her?

 We do not know her diagnosis.
 I am very concerned about her sedation and the reason for it.

 At the present time she is in a safe environment.
 It may not be the best place, but is there any other alternative at this point?

-My suggestion to you, is to call the ombudsman for the facility and have them go in and investigate the situation.
+My suggestion to you is to call the ombudsman for the facility.
+Have them go in and investigate the situation.
 At this point in time, that is the only recourse you have.

 Please understand that the facility HATES when the ombudsman is called.
 But, it does get results.

 The facility may have to make her a ward of the state.
 If they find that she is not mentally competent and the son has been abusing her.

 Please let me know what the results of this situation as they unfold.